digitalpublicsquare/documents/Vaccines/CAN/Privacy Policy.md

 Personal information is information that identifies you as an individual.
 The information we may collect or obtain includes:

 - Information you provide to us by contacting us via email.
 We do not collect your name, address, phone number, email address or such personal information through the Site.

 - General usage data: The information our servers automatically collect when you access the Site include your browser type, operating system, access times, and the pages you have viewed on our site.
 We do not log your Internet Protocol (“IP”) address on our servers.
 IP addresses may be stored by our security provider for purposes of security protection.
 If you are using our Site, this information may also include your device type, your device system language, and city location, your operating system, your country, and other interactions with the Site.

 - Cookies: In addition, when you visit our Site, we collect certain information about your activity on our Site, as further described below.

-The Site are administered by us in Canada; however we may transfer, process, and store any information collected through the Site either in Canada or in the United States.
+The Site is administered by us in Canada; however we may transfer, process, and store any information collected through the Site either in Canada or in the United States.
 Please note that this may not provide as much protection as your home country.

 ### **COOKIES AND WEB ANALYTICS**